 This one I would recommend to anyone with a small Home Studio, or to anyone who doesn’t need an extreme number of ins and outs.

 This mixer is also a lot more affordable than all the previous ones on this list which is a clear pro.

 It is a 4×4 mixer, meaning that you can record the four mic inputs on to separate tracks in your DAW.

 The sample rate and bit depth are 24-bit / 96kHz which is perfect for home recording applications.

-ZEDi-10FX offers four mono mic/line channels (with phantom power), which are the ones that can be recorded separately on to the DAW, plus three stereo inputs as well as built- in FX.
+ZEDi-10FX offers four mono mic/line channels (with phantom power), which are the ones that can be recorded separately on to the DAW, plus two stereo inputs as well as built- in FX.